mudler/LocalAI/docs/content/news/_index.en.md

 #### New how-to section

-Thanks to the community efforts now we have a new [how-to section]({{%relref "howtos" %}}) with various examples on how to use LocalAI.
+Thanks to the community efforts now we have a new [how-to website](https://io.midori-ai.xyz/howtos/) with various examples on how to use LocalAI.
 This is a great starting point for new users!
 We are currently working on improving it, a huge shout out to {{< github "lunamidori5" >}} from the community for the impressive efforts on this!

 #### 💡 More examples!